jeff-hykin/berkeley_pacman/README.md

 # What commands are there?

-As soon as you run the start command (from `documentation/SETUP.md`), it will list all the project commands.
+As soon as you run the start command (from the auto setup in `documentation/SETUP.md`), it will list all the project commands.
 But here's a quick overview anyways.
 - `run pacman`
 - `run autograder`
 - `project pacman_examples`